 Tanvier Peart is a trained community organizer, a sharp-witted storyteller, and a communications strategist with a heart for people, a passion for justice, and desire for restorative practices that heal the whole person.

 A graduate of Open Buffalo’s Emerging Leaders development program and the National Urban League Washington Bureau’s congressional advocacy program, she has training in organizing to empower and mobilize communities impacted by injustice, working with legislators to dismantle policies that marginalize.

-A former leader of the Racial Justice Taskforce for the Western New York Peace Center, Tanvier aims to challenge and combat racial inequality by organizing and amplifying the voices of those affected by injustices, and working with local and national organizations to provide research that demonstrates the effects of exclusion in order to campaign for reform and just practices.
+A former leader of the Racial Justice Taskforce for the Western New York Peace Center, Tanvier aims to challenge racial inequality by organizing and amplifying the voices of those affected by injustices, and working with local and national organizations to disseminate research that demonstrates the effects of exclusion in order to campaign for reform and just practices.
 She dedicates time to grassroots organizations that advocate for quality and accessible education — regardless of race and socioeconomic status — and aim to dismantle systemic strongholds in order to transform and restore communities.

 She’s research capable, quick to understand policy, and enjoys working with others to create strategies and lobby for legislation.
 Her experience as a writer and senior editor can assist with crafting press releases and alerts, and utilizing social media strategically.

-Tanvier is a believer, wife of a first-generation immigrant, mom of two small boys, and a daughter of a retired police sergeant who believes faith plus works yield good fruit.
+Tanvier Peart is a wife of a first-generation immigrant, a mom of two small boys, a PTA warrior, and an unashamed Christ follower who believes faith plus works yield good fruit.